ur-technology/go-ur/Godeps/_workspace/src/github.com/robertkrimen/otto/README.markdown

         "github.com/robertkrimen/otto"
     )

-Run something in the VM
+Run somuring in the VM

     vm := otto.New()
     vm.Run(`